arbor-sim/arbor/doc/python/cable_cell.rst

 .. py:class:: cv_policy

-   .. property:: domain
+   .. attribute:: domain

-       A string expression describing the subset of a cell morphology (region) on which this policy has been declared.
+       A read only string expression describing the subset of a cell morphology (region) on which this policy has been declared.

    CV policies can be :ref:`composed <cablecell-cv-composition>` with ``+`` and ``|`` operators.